lesswind/OTP/README.md

 *While not a requirement anymore, a hardmod is still recommended.*

 This guide should work without a hardmod in a relatively safe way.
-Thanks to the downgrades being done in emuNAND and a python script automating some of the risky edits for the New 3DS, the guide is mostly safe for use without a hardmod.
+Thanks to the downgrades being done in emuNAND and a script automating some of the risky edits for the New 3DS, the guide is mostly safe for use without a hardmod.

 If you are going to attempt this without one, know that there may be some issues in the first couple days after the release of this revision and you should wait a while to ensure no serious errors made their way into the guide.